xiaomeibeauty/ai-novelist/README_en.md

 After the application starts, you need to enter your DeepSeek API Key in the application's settings interface.
 This API Key will be securely stored via `electron-store`.

-## Contribution Rules
+## Contribution

-- All code commits must include a `Signed-off-by` line (in compliance with [DCO](https://developercertificate.org/)).
+We welcome all forms of contributions!
+If you find bugs, have feature suggestions, or wish to submit code, please feel free to participate via GitHub Issues or Pull Requests.

-- Contributors confirm that their code is licensed under the [MIT License](LICENSE).
+To maintain the project's healthy development, please ensure:
-- All code must be original or compatible with the MIT License, without additional restrictions.
+- Submitted code is compatible with the [MIT License](LICENSE)
-- Introduction of code with incompatible licenses such as GPL/AGPL is prohibited.
+- Avoid introducing code that is incompatible with the MIT License

-We welcome and thank all contributors!
-If you have any bug reports, feature suggestions, or wish to submit code, please feel free to contact us via GitHub Issues or Pull Requests.
+Thank you for your support!

 ## License